4 July 2020

 on course website

-Intended for young art historians aiming for a career in academia, museums and cultural institutions, as well as junior professionals in those fields, this course is devoted to the knowledge, expertise, and skills required to meet the challenge of curating art and science.
+Intended for art historians preparing for a career in museums, other cultural institutions, or academia,, as well as professionals in those fields, this course is devoted to the knowledge, expertise, and skills required to meet the challenge of curating art and the environment.

-A key feature of our summerschool – in addition to lectures, presentations, and discussion – is the creation of an experimental exhibition with objects from the collections of the Groninger Museum and the University Museum.
-An excursion enables participants to meet/work with curators on site.
+A key feature of our summer school – in addition to lectures, presentations, and discussion – is the creation of an experimental exhibition, based on the Groningen landscape in collaboration with contemporary artists.
+Several excursions are organized on bikes, including one to the outdoors exhibition Into Nature, in and around Emmen, that enables participants to meet/work with artists and curators on site.

-(e.g. Cultural History, Cultural Studies, History, Media Studies, Museum Studies, Religious Studies, with a demonstrable focus on the visual arts)
+The course is designed for MA, PhD, Postdoc, Junior Curator and Museum Professionals.
+Participants should have completed a BA in Art History or a neighboring field (e.g. Landscape Studies, Cultural History, Cultural Studies, History, Media Studies, Museum Studies, Religious Studies, with a demonstrable focus on the visual arts) .

 In a curriculum that unites critical reading, thinking, and discussion with hands-on experience, the participants

-• are familiarized with recent theories and methods of an object centered art history
+- are familiarized with recent theories and methods of an object-based art history

 on course website